 - We contribute automated measurement techniques that enable expert analysts to discover new or revisit existing instances of dark patterns on the web.
-As part of this contribution, we make our web crawler and associated technical artifacts available on GitHub which can be used to conduct longitudinal measurements on shopping websites or be re-purposed for use on other types of websites (e.g., travel and ticket booking websites). - We contribute a novel descriptive taxonomy of dark pattern characteristics that aids researchers, regulators, and policy-makers to understand and compare the underlying influence and harmful effects of dark patterns. - We demonstrate that many instances of dark patterns are enabled by third-party entities, which provide shopping websites with scripts and plugins to easily implement these patterns on their websites.
-We identify these third parties and describe how they enable these patterns.
-This list of third-parties can be used by existing tracker and ad-blocking extensions (e.g., Ghostery1, Adblock Plus2) to limit their use.
+As part of this contribution, we will make our web crawler and associated technical artifacts available on GitHub.
+These can be used to conduct longitudinal measurements on shopping websites or be re-purposed for use on other types of websites (e.g., travel and ticket booking websites). - We create a data set and measure the prevalence of dark patterns on 11K shopping websites.
+We will make this data set of dark patterns and our automated techniques available to researchers, journalists, and regulators to raise awareness of dark patterns [20], and to help develop user-facing tools to combat these patterns. - We contribute a novel descriptive taxonomy that provides precise terminology to characterize how each dark pattern works.
+This taxonomy can aid researchers and regulators to better understand and compare the underlying influence and harmful effects of dark patterns. - We document the third-party entities that enable dark patterns on websites.
+This list of third parties can be used by existing tracker and ad-blocking extensions (e.g., Ghostery1, Adblock Plus2) to limit their use on websites.